vitay/deeprl/document.md

 All RL methods based on the Bellman equations use the expectation operator to average returns and compute the values of states and actions:

 $$
-    Q^\pi(s, a) = \mathbb{E}_{s, a \in \pi}[R(s, a)]
+    Q^\pi(s, a) = \mathbb{E}_{s, a \sim \pi}[R(s, a)]
 $$

 The variance of the returns is not considered in the action selection scheme, and most methods actually try to reduce this variance as it impairs the convergence of neural networks.
 Decision theory states that only the mean should matter on the long-term, but one can imagine tasks where the variance is an important factor for the decision.
 Imagine you are in a game where you have two actions available: the first one brings returns of 10 and 20, with a probability of 0.5 each (to simplify), while the second one brings returns of -10 and +40 with probability 0.5 too.
 Both actions have the same Q-value of 15 (a return which is actually never experienced), so one can theoretically pick whatever action, both are optimal in the Bellman's sense.

 However, this is only true when playing **long enough**.
 If, after learning, one is only allowed one try on that game, it is obviously safer (but less fun) to choose the first action, as one wins at worse 10, while it is -10 with the second action.
 Knowing the distribution of the returns can allow to distinguish risky choices from safe ones more easily and adapt the behavior.
 Another advantage would be that by learning the distribution of the returns instead of just their mean, one actually gathers more information about the environment dynamics: it can only help the convergence of the algorithm towards the optimal policy.

 ### Categorical DQN